martinlindhe/validyaml/README.md

 # About

-Command line tool to validate YAML syntax of input files.
+Command line tool to validate and pretty-print YAML syntax of input files, taking advantage of [gopkg.in/yaml.v2](https://gopkg.in/yaml.v2).

 # Installation